Points Cœur: History

-The first two houses, named "Points-Cœur" in 1990, were established in Argentina and Brazil, and were run by eleven volunteers.
-Between 1992 and 1999, 24 others were opened in 15 countries.
+The first two houses were established in Argentina and Brazil in 1990 and were run by eleven volunteers.
+In 1992, the civil association Points Cœur was founded in France as the legal framework for the work's activities.
+Between 1992 and 1999, the volunteer service expanded to 15 further countries.
+In 1997, the first house in France was opened.
 In 1999, 150 volunteers from 15 countries were deployed in 20 countries.